 The LNP would support the extension onto adjacent land or redevelopment of Eden Court as a facility for the elderly population.
-The plan will support new accommodation that complies with the other policies in the development plan.
+The plan will seek to retain existing elderly accommodation where possible and will support new accommodation that complies with the other policies in this plan.